Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 Rice milk

-This is probably our least favourite of the plant-based milks.
+This is our least favourite of the plant-based milks.
 It is quite thin and watery - you won't find a creamy texture here!

 Because it is so watery, we sometimes find that it dilutes the coffee, making the flavours duller and less noticeable.